GiacomoZheng/gm/tutorials/function.md

 # Function: from subscript to parameter

 ## subscript
 Roughly speaking, a program is an arrangement of **finite** many characters, which make it impossible to define infinite many concepts in a program.
 It is terrible.
-The notation of subscript is exactly created to write all of definitions into a file.
+In order to solve it, I'll introduce the notation of subscript.

 ### Index of Concept
 In analysis, we would write a sequence of points as `a`<sub>`i`</sub>, with the natural numbers (`1`, `2`, ..., `n`, ...) plays the role of index.
 By this notation, if we have a uncountable index set `I`, we can define uncountable many concepts by `a`<sub>`i`</sub>.